 “I Choose to Stay”

-Thomas-EL is the author of I Choose to Stay: A Black Teacher Refuses to Desert the Inner City – an intensely moving story of loyalty and courage and a deeply personal tribute to the great potential of inner-city kids.
-In 1997, as a teacher at Roberts Vaux Middle School in Philadelphia’s inner city, he was offered a promotion, not only because he had helped to improve scholastics, morale, and discipline at his school, but because he had taught children to play chess—and win local and national competitions .
+Thomas-EL is the author of I Choose to Stay: A Black Teacher Refuses to Desert the Inner City-an intensely moving story of loyalty and courage and a deeply personal tribute to the great potential of inner-city kids.
+In 1997, as a teacher at Roberts Vaux Middle School in Philadelphia’s inner city, he was offered a promotion, not only because he had helped to improve scholastics, morale, and discipline at his school, but because he had taught children to play chess—and win local and national competitions.
 He turned down the promotion.
 He was committed to stay and be the role model those children needed.
-Armed with a chess board and a profound belief in their potential, Thomas-EL’s faith and commitment has motivated hundreds of children in Philadelphia to attend magnet high schools and major colleges and universities.
-His story proves that teaching in the public schools can result in excellence and success for children most of society has abandoned.
+Armed with a chessboard and a profound belief in their potential, Thomas-EL’s faith and commitment have motivated hundreds of children in Philadelphia to attend magnet high schools and major colleges and universities.
+His story proves that teaching in public schools can result in excellence and success for children most of society has abandoned.
 Reflecting on how it feels to see a young person he has mentored walk down the aisle toward a real future instead of to an early grave, Thomas-EL has said: “I’ve been to too many funerals; I need to go to more graduations.”

 Passionate Leadership: Creating a Culture of Success in Every School (Buy Here)